Nordstrom/choices/docs/elwin-usage.md

 returned will be the union of all experiments whose labels match.

-The full request for experiments that are for the ato team in the dev and prod _env_ironment for customers browsing on desktop platform for the userid `andrew` would look like the following.
+The full request for experiments that are for the ato team in the dev and prod environment for customers browsing on desktop platform for the userid `andrew` would look like the following.

 ```